ZhongJunhong/learngit/README.md

 From several years ago, GitHub began to use the `main` for default branch name instead of `master` that used before.

-For now we can easily take a change for that.
+For now we can easily move content from a branch to another.
 Here I assume that you have set up `master` branch locally and remotly.

 Before beginning, it 's necessary to explain what is `branch` in Git:

 A `branch` is likely a "sandbox" workspace in a project.
 Whatever you have done inside a branch, there would be nothing can affect other branch until someone have permission merge two branchs.

+The remote repo already have a default branch named `main` at initialize time.

 First, build a branch named `main` locally.